PLEASE READ THROUGH THIS POLICY PAGE CAREFULLY AND IN ITS ENTIRETY AS IT CONTAINS VITAL INFORMATION ABOUT ELIGIBILITY AND FUNDING.

 Please Note: There are some cases in which ROMP has made arrangements with the landlord to pay for the accommodations directly.
 Learners will be directly notified of such instances, when placed into these situations.

-Housing assignments are based on ROMP’s clinical placement priorities.
-All ROMP accommodations are subject to availability and are not the same in every community.
-Accommodations in most ROMP communities include:
+Housing options are based on community availability and ROMP’s clinical placement priorities.
+All community accommodations are subject to availability, often are shared and are not the same in every community.
+Accommodations in communities include but are not limited to:

 - Basement apartments